cilium/cilium/Documentation/network/kubernetes/kubeproxy-free.rst

     Jan 13 13:47:20.932: default/mediabot:38750 (ID:5618) <> default/nginx (ID:35772) pre-xlate-rev TRACED (TCP)

 Socket LB tracing with Hubble requires cilium agent to detect pod cgroup paths.
-If you see a warning message in cilium agent ``Failed to setup socket load-balancing tracing with Hubble.``, you can trace packets using ``cilium-dbg monitor`` instead.
+If you see a message in cilium agent ``Failed to setup socket load-balancing tracing with Hubble.``, you can trace packets using ``cilium-dbg monitor`` instead.

 .. note::

-    In case of the warning log, please file a GitHub issue with the cgroup path for any of your pods, obtained by running the following command on a Kubernetes node in your cluster: ``sudo crictl inspectp -o=json $POD_ID | grep cgroup``.
+    If you observe the message about socket load-balancing setup failure in the logs, please file a GitHub issue with the cgroup path for any of your pods, obtained by running the following command on a Kubernetes node in your
+    cluster: ``sudo crictl inspectp -o=json $POD_ID | grep cgroup``.

 .. code-block:: shell-session